sofiya-medyamin/sofiya-medyamin/README.md

   Feel free to check out my UI/UX portfolio! https://aininsofiya-medyamin.my.canva.site/

 P.S.
-I'm working on a ML project for fraud detection at the moment, I will be sharing it on GitHub right once it's ready! ₍^. .^₎⟆
+I'm working on a ML project for fraud detection at the moment, I will be sharing it on GitHub once it's ready! ₍^. .^₎⟆